-Occasionally, certain aggregates can react with the alkali hydroxides in concrete, causing slow deterioration of the concrete through expansion and cracking.
-This may cause significant damage outright, and the resulting cracking is an invitation for water to cause corrosion of the rebar even in above-grade structures.
+Certain aggregates can react with the alkali hydroxides in concrete over time to cause a slow deterioration of the concrete through expansion and cracking.
+This may cause significant damage outright, and the resulting cracking is an invitation for the ingress of water to cause corrosion of the rebar.

-There are two forms of alkali-aggregate reaction, Alkali-Silica reaction (ASR) and Alkali-carbonate reaction (ACR).
-ASR is the more concerning type of reaction, as it is more common to find aggregates that contain reactive silica materials, and the latter, ACR, is relatively rare.
+There are two forms of alkali-aggregate reaction, Alkali-silica reaction (ASR) and Alkali-carbonate reaction (ACR).
+ASR is more common as most aggregates contain reactive silica materials while ACR is rare.

-With ASR, the silica in these aggregates react with alkali hydroxide in concrete and forms a gel that swells by absorbing the water in the surrounding cement paste, or any water that finds its way into the concrete.
-As the gel absorbs more moisture, the swelling effect can cause long-term damage to the concrete by inducing expansive pressure.
-Cracking is often an indicator that ASR is present, with the cracking often located in areas with a lot of moisture or water is present often indicates ASR is occurring.
+In ASR, the silica in aggregates reacts with alkali hydroxide in concrete and forms a gel that swells as it absorbs water in the surrounding cement paste or water that finds its way into the concrete.
+As the gel absorbs moisture, swelling results in expansive pressure and causes damage.
+Cracking in areas with a lot of moisture or water is present often indicates ASR is occurring.

 5. Freeze/thaw cycles

-Freeze/thaw actions will likely cause deterioration to non-air entrained concrete.
-When water freezes to ice, it occupies 9% more volume then that of water.
-With no available space for this increase in volume, freezing can cause distress to concrete leading to hairline cracks.
-Thawing will then allow water to penetrate through the cracks and with each freeze/thaw cycle increase the number and size of hairline cracks, resulting in greater damage to the concrete.
+Freeze/thaw cycles can cause deterioration to non-air entrained concrete.
+Frozen water occupies 9% more volume than liquid water.
+If there is no space in the concrete to allow for the expansion, it will distress concrete and cause hairline cracks.
+Each thaw allows more water to penetrate through the cracks and each freeze/thaw cycle increase the number and size of hairline cracks resulting in greater damage.

-Some noticeable signs of freeze/thaw damage are spalling and scaling of the concrete surface, surface parallel cracking, or exposed aggregate.
+Signs of freeze/thaw damage include spalling and scaling of the concrete surface, surface parallel cracking, or exposed aggregate.